joseprsm/docker-wp/README.md

-# Containerized WordPress + Elementor
+# Containerized WordPress

 This is a template for deploying a WordPress website in a Docker container.
-It includes the Elementor plugin, so you can create your pages via their powerful, drag-and-drop editor without the hassle (or costs) of setting WordPress.

 ## Requirements